Sustainable Communities

 The SC Team

-We are an established core group of Consultants and trainers plus a wider group of specialist associates and partners with whom we work on different projects.
+We are an established core group of consultants and trainers, plus a wider group of specialist associates and partners with whom we work on different projects.
 Our linked specialists include architects, construction companies, ecologists, environmental engineers and academics, charity and company governance, policy and HR practitioners, all of whom have expertise in implementing carbon emission reduction measures.
 We also work with a range of partner consultancies regionally, nationally and internationally.

 - Stephenie has worked in the voluntary and community sector for 32 years, working nationally for charities, local authorities and housing associations and has 30 years front line experience as a volunteer, manager and Chief Officer for buildings based community organisations and community development.